 Caring for Your Tooth Bridge

 Good oral hygiene is important at any time, but when you're wearing a fixed appliance such as a dental bridge, it's even more crucial.
 Caring for your bridge appropriately gives it a lifespan of up to 10 years, according to the Canadian Dental Association.
-Just as you need to brush natural teeth daily using an appropriate toothbrush like the Colgate® 360°®, you also need to clean your bridgework thoroughly and use dental floss between each tooth.
+Just as you need to brush natural teeth daily using an appropriate toothbrush like the Colgate® 360°® Toothbrush, which has multi-level bristles to remove more plaque in between teeth, you also need to clean your bridgework thoroughly and use dental floss between each tooth.

 Taking care of your bridge means taking care of your oral health.
 With this routine, you'll have the smile you want for as long as possible.